Conflict Resolution / De-Escalation Training Workshops & Certificates for Police & Security Officers

-Pollack Peacebuilding Systems provides conflict resolution training workshops for police officers, security agents, and military personnel.
+Pollack Peacebuilding Systems provides conflict resolution and de-escalation training workshops for police officers, security agents, and military personnel.
 The training is a dynamic, interactive event, specifically geared toward a law enforcement setting where agents deal with live, face-to-face citizens in intensified or emotionally driven conflicts.
 The training involves conflict resolution techniques, including verbal de-escalation, and optional (but recommended) physical defense aimed at subduing violent individuals without harming them.

 - A brief overview of conflict psychology and theory

 - How to identify early warning signs of intensifying emotional conflicts

 - Improved communication for police officers and security agents to initiate verbal de-escalation

 - Distinguishing between healthy suspicion and unhelathy cognitive bias